allanlw/ATS-guide/README.md

 Note the tuple lengths for the mutually recursive funtions must be the same.

 # Dataprops
-In the ATS statics language, the built-in sort *prop* is for static terms that represent proofs.
+In the ATS statics language, the built-in sort *prop* is for static terms that represent proofs and relations between variables.
 For instance, a prop construct `FIB` can be defined:
 ```
 dataprop FIB (int, int) =
   | FIB0 (0, 0) // of ()